onivim/oni-test/README.md

 ## Options

-The `oni-test` command exposes several options:
+By default, `oni-test` uses an Oni executable defined by the `ONI_EXECUTABLE_PATH` environment variable.

+However, you can override this by passing the `--develop` flag:

-*   `--path` - String path to the Oni exectable to launch.
+*   `--develop` - String path to a local built Oni folder.
+This should be the _root_ folder, so I've cloned Oni to `~/oni`, then I'd pass that path to development.
+This makes

-> If this is not specified, `oni-test` will look to the `$ONI_EXECUTABLE_PATH` environment variable.
-Recommend using with `ovm` to get an oni executable for a particular version.
+Other arguments are also available:

 *   `--args` - Array of arguments to pass to Oni on launch.